-Every industry seeks to automate time-consuming tasks to some extent, so there’s no need to place social media management on a pedestal that doesn’t exist elsewhere.
+Every industry seeks to automate time consuming tasks to some extent, so there’s no need to place social media management on a pedestal that doesn’t exist elsewhere.

 Setting Up Your Content Curating Machine

-Setting Up a Tweet Schedule with Buffer
+Setting Up a Twitter Schedule with Buffer

 Tying Up Loose Ends with IFTTT

-Now that you have the content ready and the tweet schedule set, the only thing left is to automate the process.
+Now that you have the content ready in Feedly and the posting schedule set in Buffer, the only thing left is to automate the process.

-IFTTT stands for “IF THIS, THEN THAT” and it works much like a standard IF statement if you’ve ever used functions in Excel.
+IFTTT stands for “IF THIS, THEN THAT” and it works similarly to a standard IF statement if you’ve ever used functions in Excel or any programming language.
 Essentially, we’re setting up a formula that says: if X is true, then do Y.

-For our situation, we need IFTTT to pull content from the blogs you subscribed to in Google Reader, then send that content to Buffer where you’ve already set up a tweet schedule.
+For our situation, we need IFTTT to pull content from the blogs you subscribed to in Feedly, then send that content to Buffer where you’ve already set up a tweet schedule.